Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

 </div>

 ### Acknowledgments
-This work was made possible by the generous support of [Nebuis](https://nebius.com/), who provided the high-performance cloud GPU compute resources required to train our models.
+This work was made possible by the generous support of [Nebius](https://nebius.com/), who provided the high-performance cloud GPU compute resources required to train our models.

-We would also like to thank following people for their help and
+We would also like to thank the following people for their help and
 support: [Vladimir Ershov](https://www.linkedin.com/in/vladimir-ershov-33559466/), [Justyna Ilczuk](https://www.linkedin.com/in/justynailczuk/), [Andrey Mulenkov](https://www.linkedin.com/in/andrey-mulenkov/).

 Interested in Robot Learning?
 Join our [Discord](https://discord.gg/Jr8tcnVNGw) to discuss the Challenge results and collaboration.